tdrozdowski/rig-playground/README.md

 # Rig Playground

-Minimal MCP (Model Context Protocol) server examples built with the `rmcp` crate.
-The project demonstrates how to expose simple tools over different transports:
+Minimal MCP (Model Context Protocol) server example built with the `rmcp` crate.
+This project exposes simple tools over a single transport:

-- HTTP JSON‑RPC with streamable responses (`/mcp`)
+- HTTP JSON‑RPC with streamable responses at `/mcp` (stateful sessions)
-- Server‑Sent Events (SSE) + POST messaging (`/sse`, `/message`)
-- stdio (for embedding within a host process)

 The example tools are intentionally small so you can focus on the server wiring:

 - Counter (stateful): increments an in‑memory counter and returns the previous value
 - Calculator (stateless): performs basic arithmetic (add, multiply)

-Project code contains rich rustdoc.
+Project code contains rustdoc.
 See:
-- src/lib.rs for a crate overview
-- src/example_mcp.rs for full tool documentation and types
+- mcp/src/example_mcp.rs for tool documentation and types
-- src/main.rs for server entry points, environment variables, and endpoints
+- mcp/src/main.rs for server entry point, environment variables, and endpoint details

 ## Contents